BLUE VIEWPOINT

 But some will try

 We have done the same thing with regard to God's Fourth Commandment.
 For some reason, the modern church has turned the fourth commandment into a "disputable matter", thinking that each person can "be convinced in his own mind" as to which day he should "keep".
 The pastors do this by supporting their changing of God's commandments using Romans 14:5, supposedly making His commandments "disputable".
 Just where did we get the "authority" to change what God said without His permission?
 Not which day to worship, mind you, which is open to choice, but which day to set aside as Holy to the Lord in obedience to His instructions.
-Even worse, we treat a day (Sunday) He never made holy as though it was.
+Even worse, we treat a day (Sunday) that He never made holy as though it was.

-It's not like he just hinted
+It's not like He just hinted

 As if He was not clear about which day He made Holy.
 Remember Genesis 2:3